 Official Purpose: Both formal & informal

-In using salad bowls, you have the option of taking a portion from the bowl and transferring it to your plate or transferring everything to another bowl from the salad bowl for serving.
-The bowl is for mixing and creating the salad but not for actual eating.
+When using a salad bowl, you have the option of taking a portion from the container and transferring it to your plate or transferring everything to another for serving.
+The vessel is for mixing and creating the salad but not for actual eating.

 Cereal Bowls